ArasExtensions/Aras.ViewModel/README.md

 #### Open Source Projects

-Open source projects can redistribute and/or modify Aras View Model under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Open source projects can redistribute and/or modify Aras View Model under the terms of the GNU Affero General Public Licence as published by the Free Software Foundation, either version 3 of the Licence, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+See the GNU Affero General Public Licence for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
+You should have received a copy of the GNU Affero General Public Licence along with this program.
 If not, see http://opensource.org/licenses/AGPL-3.0.

 #### Commercial Projects

-Commercial projects that do not wish to publish derived work under the terms of the GNU Affero General Public License must enter into a commercial licence agreement with Processwall Limited.
+Commercial projects that do not wish to publish derived work under the terms of the GNU Affero General Public Licence must enter into a commercial licence agreement with Processwall Limited.

 #### Prerequisites